Adelic line bundles on quasi-projective varieties: Invariant adelic line bundles

 Since all preperiodic points of a polarized dynamical system have height $0$, Conjecture \ref{equi1} implies the following conjecture.

 \begin{conj}[equidistribution of preperiodic points] \kkk Let $F$ be a finitely generated field over $k$.
 Let $v$ be a non-trivial valuation of $F$.
 Assume that the restriction of $v$ to $k$ is trivial if $k$ is a field.
 Let $(X,f,L)$ be a polarized dynamical system over $F$.
 Let $\{x_m\}_m$ be a generic sequence of preperiodic points in $X(\overline F)$.
-Then the Galois orbit of $\{x_m\}_m$ is equidistributed in $X_v^\an$ with respect to the measure $d\mu_{L, f,v}$. \end{conj}
+Then the Galois orbit of $\{x_m\}_m$ is equidistributed in $X_v^\an$ for the measure $d\mu_{L, f,v}$. \end{conj}

-Here $X_v^\an$ is the Berkovich space associated to $X_{F_v}$, where $F_v$ is the completion of $F$ with respect to $v$.
+Here $X_v^\an$ is the Berkovich space associated with $X_{F_v}$, where $F_v$ is the completion of $F$ for $v$.
 The equilibrium measure is the Chambert-Loir measure